-Conte Departs Inter By Mutual Consent
+Conte departs Inter by mutual consent

 Conte, who also led Inter to the Europa League final in his first season at the San Siro helm, had another year to run on his contract.

-However, amid a supposed dispute between the coach and the club's owners over salary cuts and player sales, it was confirmed on Wednesday that Conte will leave his role.
+However, amid a supposed dispute between the coach and the club's owners over salary cuts and player sales, it was confirmed that Conte will leave his role.